 Soparnik is a savoury pie with a filling of Swiss chard, or blitva as it is known in Croatia.
 It is believed to be the prototype of the Italian pizza, which the Romans brought to Italy.

-Its origins, centuries ago, are from modern-day Omiš and the surrounding areas which was once part of the Poljica Republic in the late Middle Ages and the early modern period in central Dalmatia.
+Its origins, centuries ago, are from modern-day Omiš and the surrounding areas which were once part of the Poljica Republic in the late Middle Ages and the early modern period in central Dalmatia.

 The original season for the dish was the colder time of the year when older, sweeter chard was available.